Maybe you’re visiting Latvia for its pristine nature, soaring castles, or beautiful coastline. Or perhaps it’s Riga’s intriguing mix of art nouveau...

 A Norwegian corporation, DNB is amongst the largest banks in the Nordic region.
 The bank operates in 19 countries, including branches located throughout Latvia.

 If you’re looking specifically for international banks, the following are available in Latvia:

 Managing your money in a foreign country may seem daunting, but in Latvia, it’s not that difficult.
 It’s important to always use discretion and trust your judgement: be vigilant to the fact that some services will try to take advantage of your unfamiliarity with the euro.
-As long as you follow a few simple steps and do a little research and compare the exchange rates that you're offered. , you’ll be able to keep your money safe and have a wonderful time in Latvia!
+As long as you follow a few simple steps and do a little research, you’ll be able to keep your money safe and have a wonderful time in Latvia!